JackSzwergold/Writing/memories/Look at What You Can Do.md

 Todd laughed a bit under his panting breath, then pulled away from stalking outside my office, straighted up his back and took a few steps back to his drunken group.

-He then looked at John and Maria, and after a silent pause Todd pulled Maria towards him, grabs her head and pushes it into his face and aggresively kisses her; full open mouthed.
-She’s clearly not into it and nerously laughing as his leather finger-less gloved hand pushes her head into his.
+He then looked at John and Maria, and after a silent beat or two Todd pulled Maria towards him, grabs her head and pushes it into his face and aggresively kisses her; full open mouthed.
+She’s clearly not into it and nervously laughing as his leather driving gloved hand pushes her head into his.
 While friend for years, they were never a couple and this was never expected or wanted.

 on her and shoves his hand down her pants in front of Rob’s office while I am next door in the design office.
 He shouted, “Look Rob!
 Look at what you can do to Maria when she’s drunk!”